We're sorry, this tour or activity is not available for selected date.

 Day 1: Tokyo – Nara – Kyoto (L): After hotel pickup around 9am, transfer to Tokyo Station and board a Shinkansen train with your guide and tour group, headed for the classical city of Kyoto.
 As you zoom by bullet train to your destination, take in the spectacular views (weather permitting) of impressive Mt Fuji, Japan’s highest mountain, which hovers 12,389 feet (3,776.24 meters) above sea level.

-Upon arrival in Kyoto, you’ll have lunch at the New Miyako Hotel, located in front of the bullet train stop at Kyoto Station.
+Upon arrival in Kyoto, you’ll have lunch at the New Miyako Hotel (From Apr.
+1, 2019: Miyako Hotel Kyoto Hachijo), located in front of the bullet train stop at Kyoto Station.
 After your meal, travel by coach to Nara – Japan’s first permanent capital city, established in 710 AD – located in the Kansai region about an hour from Kyoto.
 In the afternoon, enjoy a guided city tour of Nara’s historical treasures, including some of Japan's oldest Buddhist monuments and UNESCO World Heritage Sites.

 First, visit the 8th-century Todaiji Temple, considered one of the country’s most historically significant temples, and admire Japan's largest Buddha image – an enormous bronze statue – housed in the Daibutsuden (Great Buddha Hall).
 Next, visit the colorful Kasuga Shrine with its 3,000 antique stone and bronze lanterns.